 Mr. Dickman is a Senior Policy Fellow with Argonne National Laboratory focusing on nuclear energy, non-proliferation, and national security policy.
 For over thirty-five years Mr. Dickman has been involved in the forefront nuclear energy and national security programs in the U.S. and internationally.
 He has held senior managerial positions at the U.S. Nuclear Regulatory Commission and the Department of Energy’s National Nuclear Security Administration.

 Dr. Farmer is a Senior Nuclear Engineer in Argonne’s Nuclear Science and Engineering (NSE) Division.
-He has over twenty five years of experience in various R&D areas related to reactor development, design, and safety, and has also been involved in the analysis, design, and conduct of experiments related to operations and safety of Generation IV reactor concepts.
+He has over thirty years of experience in various R&D areas related to reactor development, design, and safety, and has also been involved in the analysis, design, and conduct of experiments related to operations and safety of Generation IV reactor concepts.

 Argonne Distinguished Fellow - Program Manager, RRRFR Programs